Luizfpereira/DataFrame/README.md

+## General instructions

+The code contains already 2 users.
+It is possible to access their profiles by typing: `http://localhost:4200/user/flavio` and `http://localhost:4200/user/lpereira`.
+In order to sign in into flavio's account, one may type:
+username: flavio
+password: 123

+For the lpereira user, the informations required are:

+username: lpereira
+password: 12345678

+The application works with the api application as a back-end.
+Please, read the README.md file in the api_DataFrame repository for more information.

 # Alurapic

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding